norbelcasasmurillo/osticket-post-install/README.md

 <br />

 <p align="center">
 Go back to the agents panel.
 Click on Agent Jane to setup her password.
-Then click on "Setpassword".
+Then click on "Set Password".
-  In order to set both of their passwords, you need to click on each agent (Jane then John) before updating password.
-(They don’t change their password when they login too.)

 </p>
 <p>